 For the Israelites in the desert, the Lord appeared as a cloud.
 He was right there in plain view.
 Instead of asking, "Where is he now that we need him?" they should have been directing their prayers to him.
 "Lord, we're out of water.
 Please give us some.
 Amen."
 That would have been the faithful thing to do.
-But no; they pitched a hissy fit.
-They went into full rebellion mode.
-They planned to kill God's prophet.
-And yet, amazingly, despite all this, the Lord in his infinitely forgiving love and mercy gave them water anyway.
+But no; they pitched a fit.
+They went into rebellion mode.
+They threatened to kill God's prophet.
+Yet, amazingly, despite all this, the Lord in his infinitely forgiving love gave them water anyway.
 He had Moses strike the rock, and he let his people drink.